PierreLesturgie/Py-PopGen/README.md

  Scripts run with python 3.8

+ To ensure that all script works, necessitates modules:
+ - pysam
+ - pandas
+ - tqdm
+ - argparse
+ - subprocess

 ### (1) Filtering SNPs with excess heterozygotes
 Example with a threshold at 80% (output is  a vcf file named output.vcf)